ACKR1/Duffy associated neutropenia (ADAN) (Limbus 2025/bjh 2025)

 Testing

-Testing for ACKR1 mutation is not routinely available on the NHS (as of 2024)
+Genetic = ACKR1 mutation (not routinely available on the NHS as of 2025)

 Arguments in favour of testing include: